BuildingSync/BuildingSync-website/README.rst

 Testing |tstimage|_
 -------------------

-The source is tested using the Django's test framework (based on unittest).
+The source is tested using Django's test framework (based on unittest).
 To find and execute all the unit tests, just execute ``python manage.py test``.
 The tests are automatically executed by `Travis CI <https://travis-ci.org/myoldmopar/bs-tool>`__.